Skip to main content

 Updated over a week ago

-First use the 'single ticket code' function to test whether the ticket codes work properly.
-For example; with * before and after, or without?
-Import one sample ticket code to a test event, open the Stager app or go to Door sales - scan tickets and scan the original printed ticket.
-Accepted?
-Then use the multi ticket importer to import the rest.
+First, use the ‘Single Ticket Code’ function to verify that the ticket code format is correct.
+Import one sample ticket code into a test event, then open the Stager app or go to Door Sales → Scan Tickets and scan the original printed ticket.
+If the ticket is accepted, you can continue by using the Multi Ticket Importer to upload the remaining codes.

-Make sure you only import each barcode once per Stager environment, because each barcode must be unique.
+⚠️ Make sure to import each barcode only once per Stager environment, as every barcode must be unique.

 Multi ticket importer